Djembe: Origin

 There is general agreement that the origin of the djembe is associated with the Mandinka caste of blacksmiths, known as Numu.
-The wide dispersion of the djembe drum throughout West Africa may be due to Numu migrations during the first millennium AD.
+The wide dispersion of the djembe drum throughout West Africa may be due to Numu migrations during the first millennium CE.
 Despite the association of the djembe with the Numu, there are no hereditary restrictions on who may become a djembefola (literally, "one who plays the djembe").
 This is in contrast to instruments whose use is reserved for members of the griot caste, such as the balafon, kora, and ngoni.
 (The djembe is not a griot instrument.)
 Anyone who plays djembe is a djembefola—the term does not imply a particular level of skill.

-Geographically, the traditional distribution of the djembe is associated with the Mali Empire, which dates back to 1230 AD and included parts of the modern-day countries of Guinea, Mali, Burkina Faso, Ivory Coast, Gambia, and Senegal.
+Geographically, the traditional distribution of the djembe is associated with the Mali Empire, which dates back to 1230 CE and included parts of the modern-day countries of Guinea, Mali, Burkina Faso, Ivory Coast, Gambia, and Senegal.
 However, due to the lack of written records in West African countries, it is unclear whether the djembe predates or postdates the Mali Empire.
 It seems likely that the history of the djembe reaches back for at least several centuries and possibly more than a millennium.

 The goblet shape of the djembe suggests that it originally may have been created from a mortar.
 (Mortars are widely used throughout West Africa for food preparation.)